boliqq07/featurebox/docs/Guide/data_type.rst

 - **2. Combination or mathematical processing of atomic features according to composition ratio.**

 This is one key method to get state features!!!
+We can get the results directly or in two step as needed.

 - Get State features directly.